t-data-h/tdh-mgr/README.md

 - Spark  1.6.x - 2.3.x
 - Kafka  0.10.x

-Refer to the setup document in docs/tdh-hadoop-setup.md
+Refer to the setup document in *docs/tdh-hadoop-setup.md* for building up a TDH distribution from scratch.